 - Make sure you don’t drink alcohol or take drugs.
 If you smoke, quit right away.

-- Talk with your HCP about what medications are safe to take during your pregnancy.
-Be honest and tell your HCP if you have used or abused drugs in the past or present.
-Be sure to tell your HCP about ANY medication you take – including herbs or over-the-counter dietary supplements, medicine for acne and recreational drugs.
+- Talk with your HCP about what medicines are safe to take during your pregnancy.
+Be honest and tell your HCP if you have used drugs in the past or present.
+Be sure to tell your HCP about ANY medication you take, – including herbs or other over-the-counter dietary supplements, medicine for acne and recreational drugs.
 Certain drugs can cause birth defects.

 - Talk to your guidance counselor at school about your pregnancy, and find out about ways you can attend classes and finish your education.
 Many schools have special programs for teen parents.

 - Eat nutritious food.
 Teens need extra calories.
-Your body is still growing so while you are pregnant, you’ll need more calories from nutritious food to keep you and your baby strong and healthy.
+While you are pregnant, you’ll need more calories from nutritious food to keep you and your baby strong and healthy.
 Your baby depends on you for food and water.
-Ask your HCP if you can meet with a nutritionist (a person who is trained to give advice on how to eat healthy).
+Ask your HCP if you can meet with a dietitian (a person who is trained to give advice on how to eat a healthy diet).

 - Stay active and keep moving.
-Don’t be a couch potato.
 Unless your HCP has told you otherwise, you can participate in activities such as walking, running, swimming, dancing, etc. Exercise will keep your body strong and flexible, but avoid risky physical activities such as contact sports, downhill skiing, and amusement park rides.

 - Drink plenty of fluids.
 Getting enough fluids is important for hydration.
-For your calcium needs, drink 3-4 cups of milk or calcium fortified soy beverage, plus water, herbal tea, or other nonalcoholic drinks until your urine is clear to pale yellow.
+For your calcium needs, drink 3-4 cups of milk or calcium fortified soy beverage.
+Also, drink plenty of water, herbal tea or other nonalcoholic drinks until your urine is clear to pale yellow.

-- Brush your teeth after meals and take care of your gums every day.
+- Brush your teeth and floss after meals and take care of your gums every day.

 - Rest whenever you can.
 Pregnancy takes a lot of energy!
 There will be times when you feel tired.
 Resting will help.

-- Keep a diary or blog of your pregnancy; reflect on your thoughts and feelings.
+- Keep a journal or blog of your pregnancy; reflect on your thoughts and feelings.

 - Stay away from chemicals that could be harmful to you or your baby, such as certain strong cleaning products, paint, hair dyes, and chemicals that straighten or perm hair.
 It’s a good idea to think about a low-maintenance hair style during your pregnancy that doesn’t involve the use of hair chemicals.

-- Learn the early signs of labor so you know what to do.
+- Learn the early signs of labor so you know what to expect.

 - Take a parenting class.
 Ask your HCP about teen parenting classes.
 You may want to check your school or local YWCA or YMCA for classes.
-Being proactive and learning about how to care for your baby before it is born will help you feel more in control and confident about your ability to be a good parent.
+Being proactive and learning about how to care for your baby before it is born will help you feel more in control and confident about being a good parent.

 - Find out about resources such as WIC (Women, Infants and Children Programs, Healthy Start) options for completing your high school or college degree, childcare, and other resources.